erizov/Professor/semester_1/lecture_03_specialized_sorting/bucket_sort/README.md

 ### Short Description

-A comparison-based algorithm that arranges elements in a specific order (ascending or descending).
+A comparison-based algorithm that arranges elements in ascending or descending order by comparing and swapping elements.
+Solves the problem of organizing data for efficient searching, display, or processing.
+Example: Sorting student records by grade to identify top performers.
+Works by repeatedly comparing elements and reordering them until the entire collection is sorted.

 **Key Characteristics:**
 - **Time Complexity**: Varies